 As the author of a thesis or dissertation, you own the copyright to your work.
 Under copyright law, a creator of an “original work” created in a “fixed tangible medium” is immediately and automatically the copyright owner of the work, and your work is protected.

 You do not need to register your work with the U.S. Copyright Office because it is automatically protected.
 However, if you decided you did want to register your work, you could do so.
 Visit the U.S. Copyright Office’s registration site for more information on how to register and what the potential benefits of doing so may be.
-You could also request that ProQuest file with the U.S. Copyright Office on your behalf when depositing your final, approved thesis/dissertation, for a fee.
+If you choose to deposit your thesis or dissertation with ProQuest, you could also request that ProQuest file with the U.S. Copyright Office on your behalf, for a fee.

 If you are using copyright material in your thesis/dissertation, it is your responsibility to follow all applicable copyright laws.
 This can include asking permission from the copyright holder, relying on fair use, or using openly licensed content with applicable attribution.